Aid for soundproofing work on a dwelling near an airport

 €1,345

-To obtain financial assistance, you must contact the relevant airport operator.
+To obtain assistance with soundproofing, you must contact the airport operator.

-You will then receive a file to complete which you will have to hand over by registered letter with acknowledgement of receipt.
+You will then receive a file to complete.
+This file will be sent to the airport operator by registered letter with acknowledgement of receipt.

 Répondez aux questions successives et les réponses s’afficheront automatiquement